jishaps/Tableau-vs-Power-BI/README.md

 2) Types of visualizations are more in Power Bi
 3) Data cleaning needs separate software for Tableau but it is built in for Power Bi
 4) Publishing time we can select the dashboards for Tableau but Power bi requires individual hide
+5) Power Bi has more built in option to download/share as excel